-On this bucking bronco jeep adventure, guests travel back in time to save an Iguanodon, then need to hasten to return to the present before the infamous meteor strikes.
+On this bucking bronco jeep adventure, DINOSAUR, allows guests to travel back in time to save an Iguanodon, but need to make sure they return to the present before the infamous meteor strikes.

 Opening Day: April 22, 1998